OfficeDev/Office-Add-in-Commands/Tools/RuntimeLogging.md

 - The messages `Medium	Current host not in add-in's host list` followed by `Unexpected	Parsed manifest targeting different host` are incorrectly classified.
 They are not errors, you can safely ignore them.
 - The message `Unexpected	Add-in is missing required manifest fields	DisplayName` doesn't contain the SolutionId of the offending add-in.
 However, most likely this is NOT related to the add-in you are debugging.
-- Any `Monitorable` messages are expected.
-You can safely ignore them.
+- Any `Monitorable` messages are expected errors from a system point of view.
+Sometimes they may indicate an issue with your manifest (e.g. a misspelled element that was skipped but didn't cause the manifest to fail).